FindNUS/FindNUS.github.io/content/scope/_index.md

 - More rigorous Unit Testing, with tailored testcases

 # Milestone 3 (Edge Features)
-In this milestone we aimed to increase the **complexity** of our project by making use of **Natural Language Procesing**, **Geolocation + Map data** and **Automated Emailing** to make FindNUS smarter :brain: and more user-centric :family:.
+In this milestone we aimed to increase the **complexity** of our project by making use of **Natural Language Procesing**, **Geocoding + Map data** and **Automated Emailing** to make FindNUS smarter :brain: and more user-centric :family:.
 - On-demand **Lookout** service *powered by NLP* to help Losters search the database for possible matches to their lost item
-- Geolocation UI
+- Geocoding and Embedded Map UI
 - Email **Lookout** Subscription service
 - User dashboard interface improvements

 ## Frontend

-- Implement User Profile Updating (Name, email)
-- Implement User information collection for new users
+__New features:__

+- Geocoding
+  - Show addresses matching location query when submitting item
+  - Display map after selecting location
+  - Display map when viewing items with [plus code](https://maps.google.com/pluscodes/)
+- Item viewing
+  - Pagination for item peeking on home page
+  - Allow users to select number of items to display per page
+  - Allow users to filter items by category and date
+- First Time Users
+  - Users are can input their name and email address upon login (optional)
+- Lookout
+  - Users can now subscribe to email notifications for possible item matches (Email verification required)

+__Improvements to UI/UX:__

+- Responsive page design for use with mobile and tablet devices
-- Testing for SMS login
+  - Hamburger menu for navigation on smaller devices
-- Setup Mock Fetching for search functionality
+  - Media queries for various pages
-- Item update and deletion
-- UI improvements
+- Show matching items for lost items (Using Natural-Language Processing as explained in [FindNUS/backend#151](https://github.com/FindNUS/backend/pull/151))
+- Allow users to input 8-digit phone numbers starting with 8 or 9 (Valid Singapore mobile number)
+- Implement sticky item filter menu for non-mobile devices for ease of access to filters
+- Hide overflowing text for preview items with long names and locations
+- Improve image loading speed with Imgur thumbnails
+- Allow photos to be removed when uploading or editing an item

 ## Backend
 - Creation of [**Lookout** smart service](http://localhost:1313/technical/backend/#smart-lookout-service-star) using Natural Language Processing technology